NicMcPhee/web-sockets-example/README.md

 beginning of the semester.
 If you're unsure if it's set up and working correctly, try running `mongo`.

-If your MongoDB server isn't installed you'll likely get an error message like:
+If your MongoDB server isn't running you'll likely get an error message like:

 ```text